18F/prototype-icm/README.md

 ### Run Tests

+1. Run `bin/acceptance` to run acceptance tests.
+By default, they run for the development environment.
+Prepend the command with `ENV=production` to run the acceptance tests with production expectations.
 1. Run `rails test` to run unit tests
-1. Run `bin/acceptance` to run acceptance tests for data/reports

 ### Contributing